alexandergall/packet-broker-nixpkgs/README.md

 Each of these components is a package by itself in the sense of the Nix package manager.
-In other words, the release is a collection of packages which is treated as a unit by the release manager.
+In other words, the release is a collection of packages which is treated as a unit by the release manager (through a feature of Nix called a _profile_).

 The `version` file contains the version and gitTag as a string of the form `<version>:<gitTag>`.